apollo

 How does the drug interact with Ibuprofen 400 mg Tablet 400 mg Tablet:

-Coadministration of Tenofovir disoproxil and Ibuprofen 400 mg Tablet can increase the risk of developing kidney problems.
+The combined use of Metrizamide and Ibuprofen 400 mg Tablet can cause kidney damage.

 How to manage the interaction:

-Co-administration of Tenofovir disoproxil and Ibuprofen 400 mg Tablet can lead to an interaction, it can be taken if advised by your doctor.
-However, if you experience any symptoms like nausea, vomiting, irregular urination, sudden weight gain or weight loss, shortness of breath, muscle cramps, weakness, and irregular heart rhythm, consult the doctor immediately.
+Co-administration of Metrizamide and Ibuprofen 400 mg Tablet can lead to an interaction, it can be taken if advised by your doctor.
+However, if you experience any symptoms like nausea, vomiting, loss of appetite, increased or decreased urination, sudden weight gain or weight loss, fluid retention, swelling, shortness of breath, muscle cramps, tiredness, weakness, dizziness, confusion, irregular heart rhythm, consult the doctor immediately.
 Do not stop using any medications without a doctor's advice.

 Severe